Category Archives: Windows 98

 Some shortcut to an online website, no longer active and an archived version does not exist.

 Just opens a banner with shortcuts to various applications and tools like the internet, CD player.
-Kind of pointless since its located on the desktop so you will need to minimize to open the banner, would have been better off as a quick launch icon.
+Kind of pointless since it’s located on the desktop so you will need to minimize to open the banner, would have been better off as a quick launch icon.
 My guess is the computer would have came with a bundled keyboard that had a dedicated button that opened the Navigator Assistant.

 Microsoft Word 97